metric-space/diffusion-probabilistic-models-JAX/README.md

 ## What is this?

 A JAX & Equinox port of the paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/abs/1503.03585)'s [code](https://github.com/Sohl-Dickstein/Diffusion-Probabilistic-Models) (originally written in Theano).
-In addition while the paper talks about **spiral datset diffusion** it is not present in the official code but a working working is present here: https://github.com/hrbigelow/simple-diffusion and a Jax+Equinox port of said code in present here as well.
+In addition while the paper talks about **spiral datset diffusion** it is not present in the official code but a working working is present here: https://github.com/hrbigelow/simple-diffusion  and I have implemented a Jax+Equinox port of said code alongside the jax_equinox port of the original theano code thereby trying to make somewhat of a complete code reference

 **Why Jax you ask?** It has a very Haskell feel to it and among other things, things like `vmap` makes the batch dimension the framework's problem